chharvey/counterpoint/docs/spec/algorithms.md

 	4. *Assert:* The validator contains a record for `id`.
 	5. *Let* `info` be the record for `id` in the validator.
 	6. *If* `info.unfixed` is `false`:
-		1. *Throw:* an AssignmentError. // Reassignment of a fixed variable.
+		1. *Throw:* a new AssignmentError10.
 ;
 ```